 Iraqi Christians protest a wave of killing that has targeted the religious minority.

-At least two people have been killed and 18 others wounded in a series of bomb attacks against the homes of minority Christians in different parts of Baghdad, police and interior ministry officials said on Thursday.
+Two people have been killed and 18 others wounded in a series of bomb attacks against the homes of minority Christians in different parts of Baghdad, police and interior ministry officials said on Thursday.

 Thousands of Christians are reported to have already fled the capital to the relatively safer north after a series of attacks targeting the community since October.